 In the compaction grouting process in CO, NM and AZ, we pump a viscous grout under high pressure into the ground.
 This causes the surrounding soil to compact.
 As the grout dries and expands, it pushes aside any loose soil which forms a grout column whose size varies based on the soil’s characteristics.

 Grouting takes place in measured stages beginning at the bottom of a drilled shaft and moving upward through the soft and weak soil.
 On shallow applications, this process is reversed allowing a “cap” to form.
 This reverse method causes the upper portion of the treated area to become denser first, which helps contain the grout at the lower levels.

 The pressure-treated soil has an increased uniformity throughout its entirety, especially when applied in a grid style.
 This uniformity increases soil stabilization and provides a solid support for buildings.

-Compaction grouting’s greatest effect is seen in the weakest soil under a building.
+Compaction grouting’s greatest effect in CO, NM and AZ is seen in the weakest soil under a building.

 When to Use Compaction Grouting:

 Compaction grouting is sometimes used in conjunction with mud jacking.